awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 Required: No

 [isCritical](#critProp)
 Designates a step as critical for the successful completion of the Automation\.
 If a step with this designation fails, then Automation reports the final status of the Automation as Failed\.
 This property is only evaluated if you explicitly define it in your step\.
-The default value for this option is true\.
+If the `onFailure` property is set to `Continue` in a step, the value defaults to false\.
+Otherwise, the default value for this option is true\.
 Type: Boolean
 Valid values: true \| false
 Required: No